dimi-fn/Spotify-Songs/README.md

 The aim was the identification of the most important attributes that the most popular songs share and have in common.

-In the [regression problem](https://github.com/dimi-fn/Spotify-Songs/tree/master/Spotify_Songs_Popularity_Regression), various models were built in order to predict the popularity of songs, whereas the [classification problem](https://github.com/dimi-fn/Spotify-Songs/tree/master/Spotify_Songs_Genres_Classification) led to the construction of models that predicted the genre of the respective songs.
+In the [regression problem](https://github.com/dimi-fn/Spotify-Songs/tree/master/Spotify_Songs_Popularity_Regression), various models were built in order to predict the popularity of the songs, whereas the [classification problem](https://github.com/dimi-fn/Spotify-Songs/tree/master/Spotify_Songs_Genres_Classification) led to the construction of models that predicted their music genre.